Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

 3. Other execution alternatives (non-Runtime)
 ---------------------------------------------

-You might want to test an algorithm using local simulation.
-We will next present other migration paths using non-Runtime primitives to show how this can be done.
+You might want to use local simulation to test an algorithm.
+We will next describe migration paths that use non-Runtime primitives to show how this can be done.

-Let's assume that we want to solve the problem defined above with a local statevector simulation.
+Let's assume that we want use a local statevector simulation to solve the problem defined above.

 3.a.
-[Legacy] Using the Qiskit Aer simulator
+[Legacy] Use the Qiskit Aer simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~